etmoore/treasure/README.md

 #Treasure#
 ##Say something nice.##

 Treasure is an app that helps you connect with others.
 You have 140 characters.
 Say something nice.
-Make their day.
+Make someone's day.